sllumpk1124/GIF-Search-Website-Project/README.md

-# GIF-Search-Website-Project
+# GIF-Search-Application-Project

-Welcome to the GIF Search Website!
+Welcome to the GIF Search Application!
 This simple web application allows users to search for GIFs using the GIPHY API and display them dynamically on the page.

 ## Features